rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The sidebar section can help you navigate through various reports.
 The main section will help you identify all the cookies that are being used by a site.

-Within the CLI Dashboard, you'll find the following sections "Categories" and "Blocked reasons", under Blocked reasons the cookies impacted by third-party cookie deprecation will listed under the "ThirdPartyPhaseout" label.
-Additionally, a “technologies report” offers an in-depth technical website analysis.
+Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked reasons".
+Under "Blocked reasons", the cookies impacted by third-party cookie deprecation will be listed under the "ThirdPartyPhaseout" label.
+Additionally, a "technologies report" offers an in-depth technical website analysis.

 ### Getting Started with PSAT CLI